 Yes, we are a non-profit organization, with me being the researcher and writer, and with my wife being the editor-in-chief (and with contributions by many writers from all over the world).
 We don’t have government approval for being non-profit, but that is not necessary, as there are no profits, only expenses.

-We network nationally and internationally with pro-family- and pro-fathers-rights activists and have been doing that since 1988, as soon as my recovery from the financial devastation caused by my separation and divorce in 1975 made it barely affordable to purchase a PC and my first modem (an external one).
+We network nationally and internationally with pro-family- and pro-fathers-rights activists and have been doing that since 1988, as soon as my recovery from the financial devastation caused by my separation and divorce in 1975 made it barely affordable to purchase a PC and my first modem (an external, dial-up modem, as high-speed Internet access was unaffordable).
 The costs of that were close to $4,000 (employer-funded purchase plan with a low-interest loan) and exceeded by a factor of four what we could afford to spend on groceries that year for a family of three, but then we lived on our farm.
 That made it possible to avoid starvation, but things were very tight, financially.

 We have not been overwhelmed with donations, but there were some.
 I believe that the grand-total in donations over the years adds up to about $27.
 Mind you, it would not be practical to ask for donations from an audience whose members are largely at the edge of bankruptcy.